A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Elliptic estimates for vector fields and functions

 Then for all integers $0\leq k \leq m-1$ it holds

+for some constant $C$, depending on $m$ and on the $C^{1,\alpha}$-norm of the heightfunction.
 Moreover, if $g$ is constant then the above holds for all $k \in \N$. \end{theorem} \begin{proof} {\bf Step 1: Flattening the boundary.} Since $\Sigma$ is $C^{1,\alpha}(\Gamma)$, for any $x\in \Sigma$ we find $\delta>0$ such that after rotating and translating the coordinates